-Version 4.0 (Microsoft skipped version 3 and released version 4 in April, 2012) of MSE does a good job at detecting viruses and malware plus it is very easy to use and configure.
+Version 4.5 (Microsoft skipped version 3 and released version 4 in April, 2012 and 4.5 in April, 2014) of MSE does a good job at detecting viruses and malware plus it is very easy to use and configure.
 There are only a few minor changes to user interface compared to version 2, but Microsoft claims that cleaning process is better and faster now.

-Windows XP users should be aware that Microsoft will stop providing malware definition updates after July 14, 2015.
+Windows XP users cannot install MSE after April 8th of 2014, and existing users should be aware that Microsoft will stop providing malware definition updates after July 14, 2015.
 Because outdated definitions cannot provide adequate protection, scroll up for avast!
 Free Antivirus instructions.

 Windows Vista and 7 users will continue receiving MSE updates as usual.